 write is also part of the access token.

-This provides some benefits, it's now possible to provide different degrees of access control when the API call is being made.
+This provides some benefits, as it is now possible to provide different degrees of access control when the API call is made.
 More on that in the following sections.

 When requesting scopes, make sure that your applications only ask for what they need.
 If all you want to do is identify a user, don’t request more than you need to assert it.
-Consider the use case, and select accordingly.
+Consider the use case and select accordingly.

-Default or failMake sure to request something, or be prepared for the consequences.
+Default or failMake sure to request **something** or be prepared for the consequences.
 According to the specification, if a scope is not specified in the request, the server can either return a default scope, something else, or completely fail the request.

 When used in the authorization flows, the client sends an authorize request, including the scope or scopes or specific claims it needs (and ideally, only those it needs) to the OpenID Connect provider.
 This eventually results in the issuance of one or many tokens, which contains claims according to the requested scopes.